MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 | **SERVICETORESTART** | apache2.service | Service to restart after the PHP files are decompressed.

 > [!TIP]
-> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the Azure Storage and container deployment, you can download and tweak to your needs the full Bash [12-update-app.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/12-update-app.sh) or Windows Batch [12-update-app.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/12-update-app.bat) Azure CLI scripts or the [12-update-app.ps1](https://github.com/Azure-Samples/gaming-lamp/blob/master/powershell/12-update-app.ps1) PowerShell script to save you time.
+> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the Azure Storage and container deployment, you can download and tweak to your needs the full Bash [12-update-app.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/12-update-app.sh) or Windows Batch [12-update-app.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/12-update-app.bat) Azure CLI scripts or the [12-update-app.ps1](https://github.com/Azure-Samples/gaming-lamp/blob/master/powershell/12-update-app.ps1) PowerShell script, to save you time.

 #### Initialize variables